 Mesa Verde National Park can be divided into two sections: Chapin Mesa and Wetherill Mesa.
-Wetherill Mesa provides opportunities for hiking, biking, hiking with pets, and self- and ranger-guided hikes through spectacular archeological sites, such as Long House and Step House.
-Check out this short video to help you prepare for a trip out to Wetherill Mesa.
+Wetherill Mesa provides opportunities for hiking, biking, hiking with pets, and both self- and ranger-guided hikes through spectacular archeological sites, such as Long House, Step House, and Badger House Community Sites.

 Cliff Dwelling Tours

 For those trying to decide which cliff dwelling to visit during a trip to Mesa Verde, check out these amazing videos.
 All have particular aspects that help transport you back over 700 years to when they were home to the Ancestral Pueblo people.